Category Archives: Danish Royals

 King Frederik VI lying in state; Credit – Wikipedia

 King Frederick VI died on December 3, 1839, at the age of 71 at Amalienborg Palace in Copenhagen.
 He had reigned Denmark for a total of 55 years: 24 years as Crown Prince Regent and 31 years as King.
-As he had no sons, he was succeeded by King Christian VIII who was the son of King Frederik’s half-uncle Frederik, Hereditary Prince of Denmark.
+As he had no sons, he was succeeded by King Christian VIII, the son of King Frederik’s half-uncle Frederik, Hereditary Prince of Denmark.
 King Frederik VI was buried at Roskilde Cathedral in the Frederik V Chapel in Roskilde, Denmark.

 Tomb of King Frederik VI – Photo by Susan Flantzer